-HBSE 6001 Research in special education
+HBSE 6001 - Research in special education

 Permission required.
-Prerequisites: HUDM 4122 and additional statistics course work.
+Prerequisites: HUDM 4122 and HUDM 5122.
 Instruction in the development, conduct, and reporting of research.
 Student research studies.
 Required of all doctoral students in Applied Sciences of Learning and Special Education programs in the department of Health and Behavior Studies.

-HBSE 6005 Research in special education: single-subject design I
+HBSE 6005 - Research in special education: single-subject design I